National Asset-Liability Management Americas

-Central Banking Publications is pleased to announce the dates of its 2nd annual National Asset-Liability Management Americas symposium which will take place in Sao Paolo on 13-14 June, 2013.
+Central Banking Publications is pleased to announce the dates of its 4th annual National Asset-Liability Management Americas symposium which will take place in Bogota, Colombia on 26th-27th May, 2015.

 In the first weeks of 2015, we have seen policy changes that rocked FX markets including the Swiss peg against the euro being lifted and the European Central Bank entering into QE.
 The US economy is growing, but some argue that in the face of global pressures, this growth may not be sustainable.

 China's growth is slowing and, with its expanding ties in Latin America, sovereign investors must ask themselves what this will mean for their economies.
 Will growth in the US and rising interest rates counter-act or compound these risks?
 How will regional economies cope with the slide in commodity prices?
 How should central banks position their balance sheets in order to prepare?

 These are the critical questions facing the industry and in this vein, Central Banking Publications invites you to attend Nalm Americas for two days of interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences with your peers.